F5Networks/terraform-provider-bigip/website/docs/r/bigip_as3.html.markdown

 * `as3_json` - (Required) Name of the of the Declarative AS3 JSON file

-* `tenant_name` - (Required) This is the partition name where the application services will be configured.
+* `config_name` - (Required) This is the arbitary name used to set the terraform state changes for as3 resource

 * `example.json` - Example of AS3 Declarative JSON